-Line 23 Self-Generation and Distributed Generation Adjustments during the peak hour can be estimated for all utilities.
+Line 23 Self-Generation and Distributed Generation Adjustments

+Show amounts of peak-hour supplies from customers with self-generation and distributed generation (DG) resources.
+Amounts of DG supply that were available during the peak hour can be estimated for all utilities.
 Also, count any utility-owned DG that was in use during the peak hour.
 These local supplies (on line 23) are in addition to metered deliveries from the high-voltage grid, as shown on line 19.